Find out about our onsite facilities and accessibility arrangements for your visit to Hoghton Tower and the gardens.

 Exclusive Hire (Closed to the public) – Function Rooms Access

-These are all located on the ground floor of the house and can be accessed via the agreed drop-off point, for individuals who cannot use the pedestrian access from the car park.
+These are all located on the ground floor of the house and can be accessed via the agreed drop-off point (car only), for individuals who cannot use the pedestrian access from the car park.
 There are occasional steps between the rooms where levels change and also on the route to the toilets.
 The most significant level change being the entrance to the Banqueting Hall which is accessed via three high steps.
 You are welcome to bring a portable ramp to facilitate access across the suite of function rooms.
 Positioning and use of portable ramps is your own responsibility and at your own risk.
 Regrettably our staff cannot support the movement or positioning of any ramps.
 Hoghton Tower cannot accept liability for the use of these ramps.

 If required, a portable disabled toilet can be provided by prior arrangement.
 Please contact the office in advance to discuss this access in more detail.